 By Barry de SilvaNational Communications Manager

-Thomas speaks fondly of his experience studying design at SAE Perth and the opportunities he had to collaborate with other students studying other disciplines.
+Thomas speaks fondly of his experience studying a Bachelor of Design & Visual Communication at SAE Perth and the opportunities he had to collaborate with other students studying other disciplines.

 During the course of studying for his degree, Thomas got the chance to intern at Studio Field.
 “I was really grateful for the opportunity at Studio Field, but unfortunately there wasn’t a permanent job available there, so I started to freelance after graduating.”